 Mahmoud Aloul (Fatah)

-Mahmoud Aloul was born in 1951 in Nablus.
+Mahmoud Aloul was born in 1950 in Nablus.
 In February 2017 he was made deputy-chairman of Fatah’s Central Committee (which he joined in 2009).
 He was elected to the Palestinian Legislative Council (PLC) in 2006.
+He is also the head of Fata's Commission for Mobilisation and Organisation – which oversees Fatah's local branches, activities and recruitment.

 He is considered a leading candidate to succeed Mahmoud Abbas.
 As deputy-chairman of Fatah, he would likely act as interim chairman of the party pending internal leadership elections.